Ganja rugs

-Ganja rugs or Geunge rugs are a category of Caucasian rug from the town of Gəncə, Azerbaijan, also written Geunge, Gendje or Ganja.
-Gəncə is located between the weavings areas of Karabagh, Kazakh and Shirvan and it also acted as a marketing centre for weaving from those surrounding areas.
+Ganja rugs or Geunge rugs are a category of Caucasian rugs from the town of Gəncə (also written as Geunge, Gendje or Ganja) in Azerbaijan.

-Ganja carpet-making school includes Ganja city and its surrounding villages and territories of the Samukh, Gadabay, Shamkir regions.
-Ganja carpet making school had a positive influence on the carpet-making of the surrounding regions.
-Ganja carpet-making school includes compositions like "Ganja carpet", "Old Ganja carpet", "Golkend carpet", "Fakhralı carpet", "Chaykend carpet", "Chaylı carpet", "Shadyly carpet", "Chyraqly carpet", "Samukh carpet".
-The namaz praying carpet "Fakhraly" included in Ganja group distinguishes with its high art feature, kind of knitting from other carpet compositions.

 Carpets

-Ganja

 Ganja carpets were produced not only in the city of Ganja, but also in Garabaghli, Borsunlu, Shadyli, Garadagli, Shamkir and other carpet-making points.
 The carpets woven in Ganja were called “Ganja-city".
 The market price of such carpets was higher than the cost of Ganjacarpets made in the villages.

 Ganja carpets' composition, color selection, and style differ from other Azerbaijani rugs.
 The first type of Ganja carpets is characterized by designs composed of octagons, stars, or three geometric medallions arranged on the carpets` longitudinal axis.
 The carpets` color is usually blue, dark blue and madder red.
 The intermediate area of the second type of Ganja carpets is decorated with several lakes.
 These lakes are often found in cross and octagonal forms.

-Ancient Ganja (Gadim Ganja)

-Ancient Ganja carpets or Gadim Ganja carpets also belong to the category of carpets made in Ganja carpet-weaving school.
-The carpets were named after Ancient Ganja where they were produced.
-At the same time, the art critics called these carpets "Ganja carpets", "Ganja-Paisley carpets" or "Ganja carpets with Paisley".
-Ancient Ganja carpets were produced in Ganja city, in the carpet-making point around Ganja, as well as in the Shamkir region which is located 40 km north-west of the city.

-Typically, the composition of the middle field of the Ancient Ganja carpets is dominated by paisley patterns called Ganja -Buta.
-Ganja-Buta patterns, which are typical for Ganja carpet-making school, are sometimes laid on the diagonal.
-There are pile patterns on the left and right sides of the middle field of the carpets.
-The pattern is a religious symbol.

-The composition of the middle field of the Ancient Ganja carpets with original features consisted of rectangular elements or different widths and narrow strips.
-The background of the Ancient Ganja carpets is plain weave.